precice/dealii-adapter/docs/adapter-dealii-get.md

 deal.II is available in several Linux distributions.
 For example, if you are using Ubuntu, you can get the [`libdeal.ii-dev`](https://packages.ubuntu.com/search?keywords=libdeal.ii-dev) package (see also the [backports ppa](https://launchpad.net/~ginggs/+archive/ubuntu/deal.ii-9.2.0-backports)):

+{% note %}
-{% include note.html content="The adapter requires at least deal.II version 9.2 or greater and it depends on your Linux distribution, if the available version of the `libdeal.ii-dev` package is recent enough." %}
+The adapter requires at least deal.II version 9.2 or greater and it depends on your Linux distribution, if the available version of the `libdeal.ii-dev` package is recent enough.
+{% endnote %}

 ```bash
 sudo apt install libdeal.ii-dev libdeal.ii-doc cmake make g++
 ```

+{% note %}
-{% include note.html content="The package libdeal.ii-doc installs the deal.II own tutorials ('steps'), which are not necessarily required for the dealii-adapter.
+The package libdeal.ii-doc installs the deal.II own tutorials ('steps'), which are not necessarily required for the dealii-adapter.
 However, they can be helpful in order to test the correct installation of the deal.II library.
-The following steps copy and test the `step-1` tutorial of deal.II:" %}
+The following steps copy and test the `step-1` tutorial of deal.II:
+{% endnote %}

 ```bash
 cp -r /usr/share/doc/libdeal.ii-doc/examples/step-1 .